brettz9/jawbar/README.md

 # Todos

-1. Change code to use stylesheet (and query if necessary)
 1. Add support for key commands like up-down arrows and escape (or blur event) to collapse
+1. Change code to fully use stylesheet (querying CSSOM as necessary)

 # API